We are specialists in dealing with Inheritance Act claims

 The Inheritance Act

-The most relevant piece of law is the Inheritance (Provision for Family & Dependants) Act 1975 which allows specified groups of people such as husbands, wives and children to make an inheritance claim where a will (or the intestacy rules) fails to make adequate financial provision for their needs.
+The most relevant piece of law is the Inheritance (Provision for Family & Dependants) Act 1975 which allows specified groups of people such as husbands, wives and cohabiting partners, children and financial dependants to make an inheritance claim where a will (or the intestacy rules) fails to make adequate financial provision for their needs.

 Example of an inheritance claim made by a husband

-One such case to come before the courts involved a couple in their nineties who had been married for over thirty years.
+Inheritance Act claims generally revolve around the specific facts of the case and in particular the financial position of the people involved.
+We are usually able to reach a negotiated solution and settle Inheritance Act claims out of court.
+To give you an idea of what can be involved, here are some details of a case we dealt with involving a couple (Mr and Mrs W) in their nineties who had been married for over thirty years.
 During this time Mrs W had nursed her husband through the loss of his sight.
 Mr W had always paid all the household bills and financed their holidays.
 His state pension was paid straight into Mrs W’s bank account.

 When Mrs W died in September 2007 Mr W was shocked to learn that her investments over the years had enabled her to amass a tidy sum of £670,000.
 He was even more surprised to find out that she had not left any of it to him in her Will.
 Her fortune, which included the family home (registered in her sole name) had instead been left to Mrs W’s daughter by a previous relationship, with other financial gifts to grandchildren and charities.